markusand/mapbox-composition/README.md

 Sources and layers are restored by default after map style changes.
 To disable this behaviour, set `persist` attribute to false on layer config object.

 Layers can be placed under another specific layer by setting the attribute `under` with the name of that layer.
+This attribute can be global or per layer basis.

 Options object may include event handlers for source events `onError`, `onLoadStart`, `onLoadEnd` and layer events `onClick` and `onHover`.